-Under such market conditions, the Company made sound investments based on the Investment Policy of providing stable dividends to unitholders, which has remained unchanged since its listing on the TSE, and the Company's dividend per unit stands at JPY 11,667, up JPY 167 from the previous period.
+In this market environment, the Company made sound investments based on its investment policy of providing stable dividends to unitholders, which has remained unchanged since its listing on the TSE.
+Dividend per unit for the period was JPY 12,000, up JPY 333 from the previous period.

-In the office leasing market in the fiscal period under review, the occupancy rate at the end of the period was 95.5%, increased by 1.6% from the end of the previous period.
-By capturing positive demand such as relocations to improve the location and work environment, and relocations for expansion due to business expansion, the Company was able to fill vacancies caused by large tenants moving out.
+In the office leasing market in the fiscal period under review, the occupancy rate at the end of the period was 95.0%, a decrease of 0.5% from the end of the previous period.
+By capturing positive demand mainly from relocations for business expansion purposes, the Company was able to fill vacancies caused by large tenants moving out.

-As for property acquisition and disposition, the Company disposed of a 25% quasi-co-ownership interest of the trust beneficiary right in Harumi Front (Chuo-ku, Tokyo) for JPY 9,777 million as of December 1, 2022.
-The property will be disposed of in stages over three fiscal periods, with 30% to have been disposed of for JPY 11,733 million on April 3, 2023, and the remaining 45% to be disposed of for JPY 17,599 million on January 12, 2024.
-In addition, the Company acquired a 50% quasi-co-ownership interest of the trust beneficiary right in the ARGYLE aoyama (Minato-ku, Tokyo) for JPY 23,900 million, and acquired a 9% co-ownership interest in Toyosu Foresia for JPY 8,100 million on February 27, 2023.
-Furthermore, the Company acquired
+As for property acquisitions and dispositions, the Company disposed of a 30% quasi co-ownership interest of the trust beneficiary right in Harumi Front (Chuo-ku, Tokyo) for JPY 11,733 million on April 3, 2023.
+The property will be disposed of in stages over three fiscal periods, with the third and final portion of 45% to be disposed of on January 12, 2024 for JPY 17,599 million.
+In addition, the Company acquired Forecast Sakaisujihonmachi (Osaka-shi, Osaka) for JPY 17,215 million on August 31, 2023.

-Eastside Square in March 2023.
-We also completed the disposition of a 25% ownership interest in Harumi Front, the first of a three-stage disposition.
-With a tough environment for acquisitions expected to persist, we will continue promoting our asset replacement strategy, aiming to improve the competitiveness of our portfolio over the medium- to long-term.
+As for external growth, we acquired Forecast Sakaisujihonmachi in August 2023, and also completed the disposition of a 30% ownership interest in Harumi Front, the second of a three-stage disposition.
+We will continue promoting our asset replacement strategy, aiming to improve the competitiveness of our portfolio over the medium- to long-term.